Keyboard shortcuts

 $$H = \sum_{b \in {0,1}^n} g(b)$$

-Example: Prove that a vector $(v_1, \ldots, v_N)$ with $N = 2^n$ sums to a claimed value $H$.
+As an example, suppose we want to prove that a vector $(v_1, \ldots, v_N)$ with $N = 2^n$ sums to a claimed value $H$.

 Let $\tilde{v}$ be the MLE encoding the vector.
 Then: $$\sum_{b \in {0,1}^n} \tilde{v}(b) = \sum_{i=1}^{N} v_i = H$$